Wide format inkjet printer for craft room

 Budget: $300

-After comparing several printers online, I decided on the Canon Pixma TS9521C.
-It met all my must have specifications and even though it does not have tank style ink, it has the option to print on custom size materials, and was exactly at my budget price.
+After comparing several printers online, I decided on this printer. (this printer has the same specs but is black and is sometimes cheaper) It met all my must have specifications and even though it does not have tank style ink, it has the option to print on custom size materials, and was exactly at my budget price.
 I have seen them recently and they are cheaper now than when I bought mine.

 There were a couple of options in both Epson and HP that had tank style ink but those printers were at least $200 more than the one I chose and I really don’t print every day or huge amounts.
 I decided I could buy ink several times over for the difference.